Puppy Vaccination Schedule

 fatal when it does occur.
 However, vets still recommend puppy vaccinations because this kind of reaction occurs in about 1 in 15,000 puppies.

-So, with that said, while puppy vaccinations have an element of risk, well-informed owners and their trusted vet have to make the best choices with the information available.
+So, with that said, while puppy vaccination schedule carries with it an element of risk, well-informed owners and their trusted vet have to make the best choices with the information available.

 Vaccinating against the core diseases is considered the basic necessity.
 The other diseases